Are The Effects of Trauma Affecting Your Wellbeing?

 I think I may be struggling with developmental trauma, but I’m not sure.

 Maybe the description of developmental trauma above resonated with you, but you don’t remember any traumas from childhood.
 It is very common not to remember events that you experienced as traumatic in childhood, and it can be hard to figure out the origin of symptoms you are struggling with now.
 The bottom line, however, is that if you are experiencing trauma symptoms that are impacting your ability to feel good and function with ease, it may be worth exploring your symptoms and history with one of our trauma therapists.

-If you are seeking help recovering from a trauma, give us a call at 832-559-2622 or schedule an appointment online.
-You can also contact us to find out more about trauma therapy in Houston.
+If you are ready to start healing, give us a call at 832-559-2622 or schedule an appointment online.
+You can also contact us to find out more about our trauma therapy in Houston.